 You’ll need to consult your tax advisor to determine whether you’ll qualify for a tax deduction with a home equity loan or home equity line of credit.

 How home equity loans and HELOCs differ

-Dupaco has long offered a home equity line of credit.
-And recently, because of member feedback, we also began providing a home equity loan.
+Dupaco offers both a home equity line of credit and a home equity loan.

 While a home equity loan and home equity line of credit share some things in common, their terms are quite different.
 Here’s a breakdown of the main differences between Dupaco’s two home equity options:

 - Home equity loan: You receive the funds in one lump-sum—regardless of whether you need all of it at that time.

 - HELOC: You withdraw funds when you need them.
 You can access the funds through Shine Online and Mobile Banking, by calling Dupaco at 800-373-7600, visiting a Dupaco branch or writing a check from your HELOC account.